NKID00/riscv-gnu-toolchain-builds/README.md

 Download the latest artifact and simply extract it to anywhere you like.

-Artifacts of the latest build can be downloaded in [the release page](https://github.com/NKID00/riscv-gnu-toolchain-builds/releases), previous builds(retained for 90 days) can be found in [each workflow run page](https://github.com/NKID00/riscv-gnu-toolchain-builds/actions).
+Artifacts of the 3 latest builds can be downloaded in [the release page](https://github.com/NKID00/riscv-gnu-toolchain-builds/releases), previous builds(retained for 90 days) can be found in [each workflow run page](https://github.com/NKID00/riscv-gnu-toolchain-builds/actions).

 ## Naming conventions